Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Understanding Generalization

-In addition to the quantity of training data, we suggest that the sharpness of image patches during training also influences the network's generalization ability.
-Sharper background images are more challenging for the network to learn, leading the network to ``shortcut'' by focusing on the relatively simpler rain streaks.

-Here, we calculate the sharpness value of an image by applying the Laplacian operator to its grayscale version.
-This operator, widely used in image processing, detects rapid changes in pixel intensity.
-It effectively highlights regions with significant transitions, such as edges, fine textures, and intricate details.
-To quantify sharpness, we calculate the variance of the Laplacian output, which provides a numerical value: $ S = Var(Laplacian(I_{gray})) $.
+We also propose that background sharpness is a key factor for generalization.
+Sharper images have more high-frequency content, encouraging the network to learn the simpler rain streaks as a shortcut.
+To measure this, we quantify sharpness as the variance of the Laplacian operator's output on the grayscale image: $ S = Var(Laplacian(I_{gray})) $.
 Here, \( I_{gray} \) represents the grayscale image, and \(Var(\cdot)\) refers to the variance.
-In this case, the variance is applied to the Laplacian of the grayscale image to assess its sharpness.
+This operator highlights edges and textures, so a higher variance corresponds to a sharper image.

-A higher sharpness value indicates an image with rich texture and details, while a lower value suggests a blurrier or less distinct image.
-DIV2K is fixed as the training dataset.
-We categorized the images into three levels based on their sharpness values: low sharpness (< 50), medium sharpness (500 to 1000), and high sharpness (> 5000).
-Fig. \ref{fig:sharpness} illustrates several examples from DIV2K.
-Then, we selected 10,000 background images from the dataset for each sharpness category--low, medium, and high sharpness--to create three corresponding training sets.
-The training rain range is set to be the medium range.
-The test set consists of 100 images with Rain100L rain pattern as shown in Fig. \ref{fig:data} (b).
-SwinIR is chosen as the representative model, and the total training iterations are 100,000.
-The average performance curves for rain removal and background reconstruction on the test set for three SwinIR models are shown in Fig. \ref{fig:iter} (a).
+A higher sharpness value indicates a detailed image, while a lower value suggests a blurrier or less distinct image.
+We use the DIV2K dataset and group its images into three sharpness levels: low (< 50), medium (500 to 1000), and high (> 5000), with examples shown in Fig. \ref{fig:sharpness}.
+We then create three distinct training sets, each containing 10,000 background images from one sharpness category.
+For training, we use SwinIR for 100,000 iterations with the medium rain range.
+All models are evaluated on a test set of 100 images featuring the Rain100L pattern, as seen in Fig. \ref{fig:data} (b).
+The performance curves for rain removal and background reconstruction are presented in Fig. \ref{fig:iter} (a).

-First, as illustrated in Fig. \ref{fig:iter} (a), SwinIR trained with low-sharpness images outperforms models trained with medium- and high-sharpness images in terms of unknown rain removal across all iterations.
-This suggests that training with low-sharpness data helps enhance the network's generalization ability.
-However, due to the lack of sharpness in the training patches, the network requires more iterations to effectively reconstruct sharp backgrounds.
+As illustrated in Fig. \ref{fig:iter} (a), the model trained on low-sharpness images consistently achieves the best generalization, outperforming the others in removing unseen rain at all stages of training.
+However, this improved generalization comes at a cost: the network requires more iterations to learn the reconstruction of sharp backgrounds.